 Many people do not realise that grains particularly whole-grains have high levels of anti-nutrients.
 These are sneaky little compounds that bind up the nutrients in the food we eat, reducing their availability for us.
 So you think you are getting good nutrients because of the food choices you make, but these nutrients become unavailable as a result of these anti-nutrients.
 Let’s look at some examples:

 Lectins: Grains contain lectins that bind to sugars and cell nuclei, can exacerbate leaky gut problems, and can disrupt intestinal metabolism.
-Minimised by soaking, cooking or pressure cooking.
+Minimized by soaking, cooking or pressure cooking.

 Saponins: Grains contain saponins that can weaken the gut lining, resulting in autoimmune diseases.
 These can be reduced by soaking or /and cooking.